blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 Audio/video files
 -----------------

-Godot supports loading Ogg Vorbis audio at runtime.
+Blazium supports loading Ogg Vorbis audio at runtime.
 Note that not *all* files with an ``.ogg`` extension may be Ogg Vorbis files.
 Some may be Ogg Theora videos, or contain Opus audio within an Ogg container.
-These files will **not** load correctly as audio files in Godot.
+These files will **not** load correctly as audio files in Blazium.

 Example of loading an Ogg Vorbis audio file in an :ref:`class_AudioStreamPlayer` node: